linglong97/Adventure-fight-io/README.md

 # Example Phaser.io Top down shooter game

-Attempts at the game for CSC309
+Attempts at the game for CSC309.
+Concept: Battle Royale Top down shooter.
+Made using PhaserJS, npm to install scripts, webpack to display on the browser, and babel to transpile ES6.

 ### Requirements